Department of Romance Studies (GRAD)

 Research Facilities

-The Walter Royal Davis and Wilson Libraries' Spanish, French, and Italian collections rank in the top 20 in the nation.
+The Walter Royal Davis and Wilson Libraries' Spanish, French, and Italian collections rank among the best in the nation.
 The Spanish and Spanish American collections are particularly strong in medieval, Golden Age/Colonial, and 19th- and 20th-century holdings.
 The French collection has similar strengths in the 17th, 18th, and 19th centuries and is enriched by the Charles Nodier and René Char materials.
 The Italian collection exhibits strength in the 19th century.
 These strengths are enhanced by extensive holdings in reference, specialized journals, and rare books.
 Among the latter are a notable gathering of 20th-century first editions of French writers, a distinguished Spanish drama collection of more than 26,000 plays (many of them pre-1830 sueltas), and the Flatow Collection of Latin American Cronistas, consisting of early imprints of the discovery and conquest of the New World.

 For students applying to the doctoral program with the M.A. in hand, appropriate placement and course transfer will be determined on a case-by-case basis by the director of graduate studies in consultation with the graduate advisors.
 The department may transfer up to nine courses (27 credits) into the Ph.D. program.
 Students transferring a total of six courses (18 credits) may have the second-year qualifying exams and the research paper (thesis substitute) requirements waived.